silentgameplays/Simple-Arch-Linux-Setup/README.md

 # If you have wi-fi(optional,use cable):
 * wifi-menu

-# 5.Installing basic packages and stuff:
+# 5.Installing basic packages and important stuff:

 * pacstrap /mnt base base-devel linux linux-firmware nano vim dhcpcd networkmanager iw wpa_supplicant dialog network-manager-applet

 # 6. Generating fstab file:

 * genfstab -U /mnt >> /mnt/etc/fstab

 # 7.Switching to root.All the below commands must be used as root!

 * arch-chroot /mnt /bin/bash

-# 8.Checking network connection:

-* ip link

-# 9.Setting date,region and time,use these commands:
+# 8.Setting date,region and time,use these commands:

 * timedatectl set-ntp true
 * timedatectl list-timezones